c0m4r/ip-info-page/README.md

 > LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

+## Funding

+If you found this software helpful, please consider [making donation](https://en.wosp.org.pl/fundacja/jak-wspierac-wosp/wesprzyj-online) to a charity on my behalf.
+Thank you.